-The Shuswap Pie Company, on Alexander Street, a one minute detour from the Trans-Canada Highway, offers a fabulous selection of baked on the premises pie, reminiscent of the Savary Island Pie Company in Vancouver.
+The Shuswap Pie Company, on Alexander Street in Salmon Arm, a one minute detour from the Trans-Canada Highway, offers a fabulous selection of baked on the premises pie, reminiscent of the Savary Island Pie Company in Vancouver.
 Plus they brew a great cup of coffee.
 Doors open at 7:30 AM Monday to Friday, 8:30 AM on Saturdays.

 Farm animals and farm fresh produce